Bryce Pinkham

 Bryce Allen Pinkham (born October 19, 1982) is an American actor and singer.
-He has appeared in the PBS period drama Mercy Street.
-On Broadway, he played Monty Navarro in A Gentleman's Guide to Love and Murder.
-For this role, he received nominations for a Tony Award for Best Performance by a Leading Actor in a Musical and a Grammy (Best Musical Theater Album).
+He is a two-time Tony nominated actor for his roles as Monty Navarro in A Gentleman's Guide to Love and Murder and The Arbiter in Chess.
+He also received a Grammy nomination for Best Musical Theater Album for A Gentleman's Guide to Love and Murder.
+He has appeared in the PBS period drama Mercy Street and voices Stolas in the adult animated web series Helluva Boss.
 He is a Leonore Annenberg Arts Fellow and co-founder of Zara Aina, a not-for-profit children's theater company in Madagascar.
-He voices Stolas in the adult animated web series Helluva Boss.

 Personal life

 Pinkham was born in Redding, California.
 He was raised in the East San Francisco Bay Area.
 He attended Campolindo High School in Moraga, California.
 He is a graduate of Boston College and the Yale School of Drama.

 In 2012, Pinkham co-founded the not-for-profit children’s theater company Zara Aina (Share Life) with Lucas Caleb Rooney, to empower at-risk children in Madagascar.

 In 2015, Pinkham said "I did musicals growing up as a kid, and it was always a dream to be in a Broadway musical, to play the lead in a Tony-winning musical."

 He is an avid hiker and has hiked the Sierra Nevada Mountains as well as in New Zealand and Iceland.

-Pinkham is married to actress Scarlett Strallen, of which the couple have two children.
+Pinkham is married to actress Scarlett Strallen; the couple has two children: Winnie and Wilder.